dominodatalab/terraform-aws-eks/examples/karpenter/MIGRATION.md

    2. Inspect the rendered files in the `karpenter/ec2nodeclasses`:
       - Make sure each `ec2nodeclass` meets your capacity requirements (i.e ebs).
-      - If you want to use a different AMI, keep in mind that `al2023@latest` is not recommended for production environments, instead use a pinned version like `al2023@v20250317`.
+      - If you want to use a different AMI, keep in mind that using `latest` with an alias, i.e `al2023@latest` is not recommended for production environments, instead use a pinned version like `al2023@v20250317`.
       - If you want to use a CUSTOM AMI check the Karpenter [docs](https://karpenter.sh/docs/tasks/managing-amis/#pinning-amis) for additional options.
       - [Optional] If you desire you can add new ec2nodeclasses to the `karpenter/templates/ec2nodeclasses` with the same variables as existing(i.e `AL2023_AMI_ALIAS`) so that you can leverage the script for future AMI upgrades.